 Kambri Crews once lived with her deaf parents in a tin shed in Montgomery, Texas.
 She now owns and operates Ballyhoo Promotions, a PR and production company in New York City specializing in stand up comedy.
-She is also the author of the critically acclaimed memoir Burn Down the Ground (Random House) and a renowned storyteller and public speaker.
-She has performed on The Moth, Literary Death Match, SXSW Comedy, Risk!, UCB Theatre, Gotham Comedy Club and given speeches at the University of Texas, Texas Book Festival, University of Oregon, SXSW (South by Southwest), DeafHope, and many other schools, colleges, book festivals, and events.
+She is also the author of the critically acclaimed memoir Burn Down the Ground (Random House) and a renowned storyteller.
+She has performed on The Moth, Literary Death Match, Risk! and Mortified and has appeared at SXSW Comedy, UCB Theatre, Gotham Comedy Club.
+Also a public speaker, she has given speeches at the University of Texas, Texas Book Festival, University of Oregon, SXSW (South by Southwest), DeafHope, and many other schools, colleges, book festivals, and events.

 Click here to learn more about hosting Kambri at your school or event.

 Below are some credits in their exhaustive, glorious detail.